bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 For a listing of registered SIP header fields, see the "Session Initiation Protocol (SIP) Parameters - Header Fields Registry" maintained at <https://www.iana.org/assignments/sip-parameters/sip-parameters.xhtml#sip-parameters-2>.

-In SIP/3, header fields are compressed and decompressed by {{QPACK}}, including the control data present in the header section.
-The static table defined in {{Appendix A of QPACK}} is designed for use with HTTP and, as such, contains header fields that are of little interest to SIP endpoints. {{static-table}} in this document defines a replacement static table that MUST be used by SIP/3 transport clients and servers.
+### SIP/3 Header Compression

+The abbreviated forms of SIP header fields described in {{Section 7.3.3 of SIP2.0}} MUST NOT be used with SIP/3.
+Instead, header fields (including the control data present in the header section) are compressed an decompressed using the {{QPACK}} codec.

 A SIP/3 implementation MAY impose a limit on the maximum size of the encoded field section it will accept for an individual SIP message using the SETTINGS_MAX_FIELD_SECTION_SIZE parameter.
 Unlike HTTP, there is no response code in